WIMBLEDON '17: Still without full strength, Kvitova favored

 "There was definitely doubt in my mind that I would ever be able to play again, because that's what some of the doctors were saying," Kvitova said.
 "But the more I heard people doubting if I could come back, the more it motivated me.
 I wanted to prove people wrong and I love challenges, so I think that's what kept me going through the recovery process."

-In her comeback's second tournament, last week on grass at Birmingham, England, Kvitova earned the title, beating Ashleigh Barty 4-6, 6-3, 6-2 in the final with the help of 13 aces.
+In her comeback's second tournament, last week on grass at Birmingham, Kvitova earned the title.
+And she noticed a tendency to be more aggressive during points.

-That total, to Kvitova, was a sign that she is getting closer to the player who succeeds on grass on the strength of a strong serve and powerful forehands.
+"I'm not sure if it is the result of what happened," Kvitova said Saturday, "but maybe I feel a bit fearless, I think, because of what happened."

-She pulled out of this week's tuneup tournament at Eastbourne, England, citing an abdominal injury, but that didn't stop British bookmakers from considering her among the likeliest to win Wimbledon: William Hill, for example, listed Kvitova as the favorite.
+After winning Birmingham, she pulled out of a tuneup tournament at Eastbourne, citing an abdominal injury.
+That didn't stop British bookmakers from considering her among the likeliest to win Wimbledon: William Hill, for example, listed Kvitova as the favorite.

 "I'm surprised at how well I'm playing, for sure," Kvitova said.
 "It's (a) very nice surprise. ...
 I wasn't sure if I would have the strength in my grip to hit as hard as before, but I showed in Birmingham that my serve is there and so is my forehand.
 Hopefully it will keep getting better as my fingers get stronger."